circleci/circleci-docs/jekyll/_cci2/testing-orbs.md

 Given an orb with source at `./src/orb.yml` you can run `circleci orb validate ./src/orb.yml` to receive feedback on whether the orb is valid and will pass through config processing.
 If there is an error, you will receive the first schema validation error encountered.
 Alternatively, you can pass STDIN rather than a file path.

-For example, equivalent to the previous example you can run `cat ./src/orb.yml | circleci orb validate.'
+For example, equivalent to the previous example you can run `cat ./src/orb.yml | circleci orb validate.`

 **Note** Schema errors are often best read "inside out", where your coding error may be best described in one of the inner-most errors in a stack of errors.